Two-view Graph Neural Networks for Knowledge Graph Completion: Conclusion

 \section{Conclusion}

-In this paper, we introduce WGE---a novel GNN-based knowledge graph embedding model---to enhance the entity neighborhood information with the potential dependence between two neighborhood relations.
-In particular, WGE constructs two views from the given knowledge graph: a single undirected entity-focused graph and a single undirected relation-focused graph.
-Then WGE proposes a new encoder architecture of utilizing two GNNs on these two graph views to update vector representation for entities and relations.
-After that, WGE employs a weighted score function to compute the triple scores.
-WGE outperforms other strong GNN-based baselines and other up-to-date KG embedding models and obtains state-of-the-art results on three new and challenging benchmark datasets CoDEx-S, CoDEx-M, and CoDEx-L for knowledge graph completion.
-Upon acceptance, our WGE implementation is available at: https://anonymous-url.
+In this paper, we have introduced WGE---an effective GNN-based KG embedding model---to enhance the entity neighborhood information with the potential dependence between two neighborhood relations.
+In particular, WGE constructs two views from the given KG, including a single undirected entity-focused graph and a single undirected relation-focused graph.
+Then WGE proposes a new encoder architecture to update entity and relation vector representations from these two graph views.
+After that, WGE employs a weighted score function to compute the triple scores for KG completion.
+Extensive experiments show that WGE outperforms other strong GNN-based baselines and KG embedding models on seven KG completion benchmark datasets.
+Our WGE implementation is publicly available at: \url{https://github.com/vinhsuhi/WGE}.